d-r-e/pestilence/README.md

 How I made this:

 - Famine uses the technique PT_NOTE to PT_LOAD.
-- For pestilence en cryption, a simple XOR loop is used.
+- For pestilence encryption, a simple XOR loop is used.
 - For anti-debugging, ptrace is called so that a debugger cannot run over it.

 Useful things: